rodeoflagellum/rodeoflagellum.github.io/_posts/2022-03-13-for-trans-ai-bottles.md

 {:toc}

 ## [Outlook](#outlook)
+_Here I provide a brief overview of the AI Safety landscape and introduce why characterizing AI Safety's place within the wider context of DL research is important_

 [AI safety][ai_safety]{:target="_blank"} as a distinct discipline is relatively new; the earliest occurrence of the phrase "AI safety" I could find in academic literature appears to be in 2000, in the publication _Poopville_[^1].
 The field is steadily growing both in terms of popularity[^2] and funding.
 In 2014, spending on strategical and technical interventions totaled [~1.75 million USD][impacts]{:target="_blank"} between the [Future of Humanity Institute][fhi]{:target="_blank"} (FHI) and the [Machine Intelligence Research Institute][miri]{:target="_blank"} (MIRI), two of the field's progenitors, and grew to ~9.1 million USD in 2017 (distributed across many new organizations), a ~5.2 fold increase[^3].
 [Insert discussion on the Metaculus community and Open Philanthropy]